aabluedragon/static-denser/README.md

 ##### Why not cookies?
 Cordova does not support cookies.

-##### Recommended flow to determine the DPR
+##### Recommended flow to for SPA web apps
-Create an "index.html" file that will serve as the "redirector", the sole purpose for this html file is to determine the `window.devicePixelRatio` value and redirect to the corresponding url, attaching this value. you can see this flow in the full working example below.
+Create an "index.html" file that will serve as the "redirector", the sole purpose for this html file is to determine the `window.devicePixelRatio` value and redirect to the corresponding url (e.g main.html), attaching this value. you can see this flow in the full working example below.

 ##### A full working example